 Investors looking to get dividends from "Dogs of the Dow" stocks can consider adding SDOG to their portfolio.
 SDOG tracks the S-Network Sector Dividend Dogs Index, which starts with the S&P 500 index, then screens at the sector level to create a diverse mix of dividend stocks.
 The current yield for SDOG is 4.18 percent and the expense ratio is 0.40 percent.

-One of only a handful ETFs to earn a 5-star rating from Morningstar, this dividend ETF is among the best funds with reasonable fees that cover a broad selection of dividend stocks.
+One of only a handful of ETFs to earn a 5-star rating from Morningstar, this dividend ETF is among the best funds with reasonable fees that cover a broad selection of dividend stocks.
 SDY tracks the S&P High Yield Dividend Aristocrats Index, which is a selection of about 100 dividend stocks.
 The current yield for SDY is 2.38 percent and the expense ratio is 0.35 percent.

 Sometimes it makes sense to diversify away from the typical large-cap dividend ETF and add a good small-cap dividend ETF to the mix and DES is one of the best ETFs to accomplish this goal.
 DES tracks the WisdomTree SmallCap Dividend Index, which according to WisdomTree, is an index "comprised of the companies that compose the bottom 25 percent of the market capitalization of the WisdomTree Dividend Index after the 300 largest companies have been removed."
 The current yield for DES is 3.71 percent and the expense ratio is 0.38 percent.

 Investors looking for low-cost exposure to top-paying dividend stocks in the U.S. will want to take a look at SCHD.
 The fund tracks the Dow Jones U.S. Dividend 100 Index, which includes some of the highest dividend-producing stocks in the U.S. The current yield is 3.16 percent and the expense ratio is a cheap 0.06 percent.

 Now you have it — the best 10 dividend ETF funds from a diverse selection of choices.
 Just remember that the most important aspect of selecting the best ETFs for your investment objectives is to select the investment that best aligns with your time horizon and risk tolerance.
-Although high yields can be an important factor with choosing the best dividend ETFs, low expenses and broad diversification can be more important.
+Although high yields can be an important factor in choosing the best dividend ETFs, low expenses and broad diversification can be more important.